I am an assistant professor in the Geometry, groups and dynamics group at ETH Zurich.

 Address: ETH Zurich, Department of Mathematics, Raemistrasse 101, 8092 Zurich, Switzerland

 email: peter.feller(you know the symbol)math.ethz.ch

-I am interested in low-dimensional topology—the study of geometric objects of dimension four or less.
+Within Geometry and Topology I am drawn to low-dimensional topology—the study of geometric objects of dimension four or less.
 One-dimensional objects that lie (in a potentially knotted way) in three-dimensional space—known as knots—fascinate me because their study relates to many other fields of mathematics.
 Often knot theory provides an approach toward visualizing more complicated objects.

-In my low-dimensional topology research, I am in particular concerned with mapping classes, algebraic knots and links, notions of positivity for links, and the slice genus often appear in my work.
+In my knot theory research I am in particular concerned with knot concordance.
+Terms such as algebraic knots and links, notions of positivity for links, and the slice genus often appear in my work.
 I think the notion of concordance for knots provide a great point of view to understand the differences between smooth and topological 4-manifolds.
 I also think that knots and links provided a great point of view to study 3-manifolds.
 However, currently I am focused on studying 3-manifolds via the mapping class group (buzzword: Heegaard splittings) and the curve complexe of surfaces.

-I also care about complex plane curve singularities and their deformations and hope to understand them using positive braids and tools from Heegaard-Floer theory.
+I am also interested in complex plane curve singularities and their deformations and hope to understand them using positive braids and tools from Heegaard-Floer theory.

-And I wonder in how many ways complex algebraic varieties embed in affine space.
+And I wonder in how many ways complex algebraic varieties embed in affine space and affine algebraic groups.